 #2 Best Areas to Live in TN: Franklin, TN

 Franklin, founded in 1799, is located just south of the downtown Nashville area and was named after Benjamin Franklin.
 The area provides residents with a suburban feel while housing prices are 9% lower than the national average and 10% lower in utility prices.
 Franklin was the location of one of the deadliest battles in the Civil War, the Battle of Franklin, where over 9,500 soldiers lost their lives or were wounded.
-In addition, Franklin has several other historical landmarks like the Carnton Plantation, which served as the largest field hospital in the area, and The Carter House, where thousands of visitors visit every year.
+In addition, Franklin has several other historical landmarks like the Carnton Plantation, which served as the largest field hospital in the area, and The Carter House, which thousands of visitors visit every year.

 Franklin is considered the “4th Best Places to Live” by Money Magazine in 2017, “8th Fastest-Growing City” in the Nation by the U.S. Census 2017, and “3rd Safest City in TN” by Backgroundchecks.org in 2016.
 Over the years, Franklin has seen considerable growth with over 200+ dining establishments, art galleries, a farmers market, festivals and parades, local antique and boutique stores, a charming downtown area, and Victorian-style architecture.
 The area is also home to companies like Dave Ramsey, Nissan, and CKE Restaurants, to name a few.
 Besides that, Franklin is located in Williamson County, which is known for its excellent public school system.